awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/type-safe-api/README.md

 ## Prerequisites

-Ensure that you have set up a PDK monorepo project.
+Ensure that you have set up a PDK Monorepo project.

 ## Set up the blueprint